Free consultation 402-431-9000

 What Is Nebraska’s Good Samaritan Law?

 The Good Samaritan Law in Nebraska is found in the Nebraska Revised Statutes (NRS), Section 25-21,186.
-This law states that no person who renders emergency care at the scene of an accident or another type of emergency gratuitously shall be held liable for civil damages that occur as a result of the act or omissions performed by the person.
+This law states that no person who renders emergency care at the scene of an accident or another type of emergency gratuitously shall be held liable for civil damages that occur as a result of the act or omission performed by the person.
+The criteria for legal protections under this law include providing assistance without gross negligence and meeting specific conditions outlined in the statute.

 What Does the Good Samaritan Law Do?

 The basis of a Good Samaritan Law is that someone who renders assistance after an accident in an honest attempt to help those in need should not be punished or otherwise face liability for unintentional injuries, harm or property damage inflicted while helping.
+Individuals are protected from liability for their acts as long as they are not grossly negligent.
 The purpose of this law is to encourage citizens and the general public to step in and help accident victims who need emergency assistance without fear of being sued later for unintentional harm done.

 For example, if a civilian is the first to the scene of a car accident and stops to pull someone out of a burning vehicle, the civilian would not be held liable if the pulling motion exacerbated a spinal cord injury and left the victim permanently paralyzed.
-Since the Good Samaritan offered assistance in a good-faith attempt to save the victim’s life, the civilian would not be responsible for any unintentional damage caused.
+Since the Good Samaritan offered assistance in a good-faith attempt to save the victim’s life, the civilian would not be responsible for any unintentional damage caused unless their actions were grossly negligent.

 Who Is Protected Under the Good Samaritan Law?

 The term “gratuitous” means something that is given free of charge or without an obligation to do so.
 For this reason, Nebraska’s Good Samaritan Law does not apply to on-duty police officers.
-Under Section 35-107 of the law, however, volunteer fire department, first aid, rescue and emergency providers are exempt from liability for damages that arise as a result of their actions or omissions while rendering good-faith assistance.
+Under Section 35-107 of the law, however, volunteer fire departments, first aid, rescue and emergency providers are exempt from liability for damages that arise as a result of their actions or omissions while rendering good-faith assistance.
+Doctors and other medical personnel are also encouraged to provide emergency assistance under the law.

 Are There Exceptions to the Rule?

 There are two main exceptions to Nebraska’s Good Samaritan Law.
 First, the Good Samaritan cannot have provided assistance for an injury that his or her negligence caused.
 If a drunk driver causes a car accident, for instance, that driver cannot escape liability for a victim’s injuries just because he or she subsequently helped the victim.
-Secondly, the Good Samaritan Law will not apply if the person rendering aid behaves recklessly, negligently, or willfully and wantonly and this causes injury to the victim.
+Individuals may face criminal charges if their actions are grossly negligent or reckless.
+Secondly, the Good Samaritan Law will not apply if the person rendering aid behaves in a reckless manner, negligently, or willfully and wantonly, and this causes injury to the victim.

 How to Be a Good Samaritan

-If you are one of the first people to the scene of a car crash or another harmful accident, pull over and render assistance as necessary.
-This may mean calling 911 to report the accident to the police, cooperating with officials and making a good-faith attempt to provide emergency aid to injured victims.
+If you are one of the first people to the scene of a car crash or another harmful accident, pull over and render assistance as necessary, acting responsibly to avoid worsening the situation.
+Carefully consider your actions when deciding to help, as acting recklessly can have legal consequences.
+This may mean calling 911 to report the accident to the police, cooperating with officials, and making a good-faith attempt to provide emergency aid to injured victims.
 Stay on the phone with emergency personnel until someone arrives to take over.
 If you wish, you can also offer your services as an eyewitness if you saw the accident take place.
 This can help a victim recover financial compensation in a personal injury claim.

 About Our Attorney